overlay-market/overlay-docs/docs/Contracts/Contract Addresses.md

 # Contract Addresses

-> INFO
-> Overlay Protocol is currently exclusively accessible to participants in the gated and sandboxed Litter Box programs.
-There have been three different versions of gated programs in the past.
-For full launch, please follow updates on our official channels.

 ## OV Token

 The OV token is the native protocol token.
 Governance proposals, voting, and trading on the protocol are conducted using OV tokens.
 The OV token contract address is to be announced.